 Based on trail and road data from the Gaia GPS Topo base map, the Roadless Areas Overlay uses gradient shading to indicate how far any given spot is from the nearest road, and the Roadless and Trailless Areas further bounds that data by limiting more darkly shaded areas to places that are far from footpaths as well.

 Available for both iOS and Android users with Premium Memberships, and on gaiagps.com, both the Roadless Areas overlay and the Roadless and Trailless Areas overlay can be viewed while connected to the internet or while you’re off the grid and out of service.

-From the Map Sources menu, navigate to Premium Map Sources and open the Overlays category.
+From the Map Sources menu, navigate to the Weather and Feature Overlays category.
 Add either the Roadless Areas overlay or the Roadless and Trailless Areas overlay atop your basemap of choice.

 The transparency is completely adjustable, but starting with 100% opacity makes it easiest to visualize distances.
 At that setting, opaque orange indicates that an area is two miles or more from the nearest road and/or trail.
 Lighter orange shading indicates areas that are at least 0.25 mile or more from those features.

 Then, reduce transparency to around 50% (as shown above) for the best visibility while route planning.

 A Note on Off-Trail Hiking